-Classic Caprese Salad with Balsamic Glaze
+Caprese Salad with Balsamic Glaze

-A partial plate of caprese salad with balsamic glaze.
+Closeup on a plate of caprese salad

 There really is nothing better than fresh tomatoes from the garden.
-Big juicy perfectly ripe red tomatoes.
+Big, juicy, perfectly ripe red tomatoes.
+So thankful for our friend, Kerri, and her bountiful garden and willingness to share!
 THIS is what dreams are made of.

 Save This Recipe Form